workdone0/twig/README.md

 *   **Editors**: Opening a heavy editor just to check a config file is overkill, and often not an option when you are SSH'd into a remote machine.
 *   **Online Formatters**: Pasting your data into "Pretty Print Online" websites works, but it forces you to send potentially sensitive or private data to an untrusted server.

-I decided to solve this problem.
-I wanted a tool that was fast, local, and ran everywhere.
+Twig was created to solve this problem providing a tool that is fast, local, and runs everywhere.

 **Why "Twig"?**
 The name represents a small, thin branch on a tree or bush—which is exactly how Twig visualizes your JSON data.
 Just as a twig is part of a larger structure, this tool helps you navigate the branches of your data trees.

 **The Inspiration**
 The UI is heavily inspired by **macOS Finder's column view**.
-It's the most natural way to traverse deep hierarchies, and I wanted to bring that fluid experience to the terminal.
+It's the most natural way to traverse deep hierarchies, bringing that fluid experience to the terminal.

 ## Core Pillars